 Measure and Optimize Inbound Marketing Performance with Analytics

 Analytics is essential to gain insights into the performance of your Inbound Marketing activities and takes the guesswork out of what to do next.
-If you don't measure your marketing campaign's performance, you don't know how the Inbound Marketing program is performing, which areas to improve and whether you are reaching your Inbound goals.
+If you don't measure the performance of your marketing campaign, you don't know how the Inbound Marketing program is performing, which areas to improve and whether you are reaching your Inbound goals.

 So, are there any essential Inbound Marketing metrics that you should be tracking in your Inbound Marketing efforts?

 We hear this question from many of our customers and marketers that we work with.
 Analytics offers a wealth of data.
-Most marketers are overwhelmed by trying to track several combinations of reports and metrics.
-This section highlights the important metrics you must track as an Inbound Marketer for taking better data-driven decisions and reaching Inbound goals.
+Most of the marketers are overwhelmed by trying to track several combinations of reports and metrics.
+This section highlights the important metrics you must track as an Inbound Marketer for taking better data driven decisions and reaching Inbound goals.